praveen-oak/img-classifier/README.md

 	<<Running on CPU/Device>> -- Check this to make sure that the algo is running on the device requested

-	If precision mode is turned on(For c2 and c5 parts) Next 600 lines will be as follows
+	If precision mode is turned on,
+	Next 600 lines will be as follows
 	<<Epoch = 0, batch = 29, Loss = 0.43, Precision@1 0.9, Precision@3 0.63. >>
 		Each line reporting the batch epoch along with the corresponding loss and precision numbers